This FixVTS tutorial is specific to using that very small, free but incredibly powerful utility to automatically correct internal errors on a DVD.

 Open the FixVTSBackup folder and there are your newly created and (hopefully) corrected DVD files.

-The entire FixVTSBackup folder can be moved and renamed VIDEO_TS of you want then that folder can be burned on to a new blank DVD.
+The entire FixVTSBackup folder can be moved and renamed VIDEO_TS if you want and then that folder can be burned on to a new blank DVD.
 Alternately you can use you favorite DVD Burning Software to create a new DVD.

 Pop it in your player and see how it goes!